wizcamp/wizcamp-realms-demo/session-guides/SESSION-10.md

 ## 🔄 The Git Workflow

-Before making changes, let's understand the essential daily workflow that every developer uses.
+Before making changes, let's understand the essential workflow for saving and sharing your code.
 This pattern stays consistent across all development work.

 ### 📊 The Git Workflow